GSA/digitalgov.gov/content/post/2016-08-31-sign-up-for-the-technology-industry-day.md

   - innovation
   - OCSIT
   - Office of Citizen Services and Innovative Technology
-  - 'Office of Products &amp; Programs'
+  - 'Office of Products and Programs'
   - OPP
   - summit
   - Technology Industry Day